badaix/snapcast/README.md

 Setup of audio players/server
 -----------------------------
-SnapCast can be used with a number of different audio players and servers, and so it can be integrated into your favorite audio-player solution and make it synced-multiroom capable.
+Snapcast can be used with a number of different audio players and servers, and so it can be integrated into your favorite audio-player solution and make it synced-multiroom capable.
-The only requirement is that the player's audio can be redirected into the SnapServer's fifo `/tmp/snapfifo`.
+The only requirement is that the player's audio can be redirected into the Snapserver's fifo `/tmp/snapfifo`.
 In the following configuration hints for [MPD](http://www.musicpd.org/) and [Mopidy](https://www.mopidy.com/) are given, which are base of other audio player solutions, like [Volumio](https://volumio.org/) or [RuneAudio](http://www.runeaudio.com/) (both MPD) or [Pi MusicBox](http://www.pimusicbox.com/) (Mopidy).

 ###MPD setup
-To connect [MPD](http://www.musicpd.org/) to the SnapServer, edit `/etc/mpd.conf`, so that mpd will feed the audio into the snap-server's named pipe
+To connect [MPD](http://www.musicpd.org/) to the Snapserver, edit `/etc/mpd.conf`, so that mpd will feed the audio into the snapserver's named pipe

 Disable alsa audio output by commenting out this section: